philipperemy/bitpy/README.md

    - Mass Cancel Orders
    - Get Balances
 - Unified Interface: REST + Websocket.
-   - Order books fetched from the websocket if available otherwise from the REST.
+   - Order books fetched from the websocket if available otherwise from the REST
-   - Tickers fetched from the websocket if available otherwise from the REST.
+   - Tickers fetched from the websocket if available otherwise from the REST

 ### Installation